thewca/wca-regulations/wca-regulations_2012.md

   - 9f9) For 'Average of 5' rounds, one DNF or DNS is permitted to count as the competitor's worst result of the round.
 If a competitor receives more than one DNF and/or DNS in the round, his average score for the round is DNF.
   - 9f10) For 'Mean of 3' rounds competitors are allotted 3 attempts.
 The arithmetic mean of the 3 attempts shall count for the competitor's ranking in the round.
   - 9f11) For 'Mean of 3' rounds, if the competitor scores at least one DNF or DNS, his average score for the round is DNF.
-  - 9f12) For 'Best of X' rounds rankings are assessed based on the best result per competitor.
+  - 9f12) For 'Best of X' rounds, rankings are assessed based on the best result per competitor.
 The following shall be used to compare results:
     - 9f12a) "Better" is defined as the shorter time.
     - 9f12b) For Fewest Moves Solving, "better" is defined as the shorter solution length.
     - 9f12c) For Multiple Blindfolded Solving, rankings are assessed based on number of puzzles solved minus the number of puzzles not solved, where a greater difference is better.
 If the difference is less than 0, the attempt is disqualified.
 If competitors achieve the same result, rankings shall be assessed based on total time, where the shorter recorded time is better.
 If competitors achieve the same result and the same time, rankings shall be assessed based on the number of puzzles the competitors fail to solve, where fewer unsolved puzzles is better.